fledge-iot/fledge-south-csvplayback/docs/index.rst

                 1. skip_rows : If this is selected then the plugin will skip a given number of rows.
 The number of rows should be given in noOfRows config parameter given below.

-                2. pass_in_datapoint : If this is selected then the given no of rows will be combined into a string.
+                2. pass_in_datapoint : If this is selected then the given number of rows will be combined into a string.
 This string will be present inside some given datapoint.
 Useful in cases where we want to ingest meta data along with readings from the csv file.

                 3. do_not_skip: This option will not take any action on the header.